Lak Ha: Administration

 Lak Ha subdistrict municipality hemmed by other areas (from the north clockwise): Bang Phae in Ratchaburi province, and Sam Phran in Nakhon Pathom province, Ban Phaeo and Mueang Samut Sakhon in Samut Sakhon province, with Damnoen Saduak in Ratchaburi province and Mueang Samut Songkhram in Samut Songkhram province, respectively.

-The emblem of subdistrict municipality shows rowing boat of female greengrocer in Khlong Damnoen Saduak and the backdrop is Wat Lak Si Rat Samoson, that refers to ancient temple which is the foundation of culture, fruit and vegetable selling cruise means the abundance of crops and nature, while Khlong Damnoen Saduak represents the prosperity of water transportation that has been around for a long time.

 The subdistrict municipality slogan is "The prosperous agricultural town, the territory of four subdistricts, strong communities join forces to develop".